 “We attached awareness cards to those bracelets with statistics about teen suicide, phone numbers and why we were doing this,” said Reiser.
 Students also created a series of cyber-bullying safety lessons, which they presented to the entire student body once a month.

 Cost to produce each bracelet was 18 cents.
 They sold for $3 apiece.
 The first order of 250 bracelets sold out in two days.

 “Over the course of time, we sold 3,000 bracelets,” Reiser said.
-With the profits, the youngsters were able to stage a benefit concert to promote suicide prevention and to make a donation to the Second Wind Fund, the Lakewood-based organization dedicated to battling teenage suicide.
+With the profits, the youngsters were able to stage a benefit concert to promote suicide prevention and to make a donation to the Second Wind Fund, the Lakewood-based organization dedicated to battling teen suicide.

 Organizers believe the bracelets and related anti-bullying marketing campaign did, in fact, have an impact.
 A follow-up survey showed 91 percent of students at the school were aware of the campaign, and 74 percent said they felt more confident in their ability to stand up to a bully.

 “The face of bullying at that school has really changed,” Stohlmann said.
 “You see a transformation and a real change in culture when students work on solving the root cause of a problem.”

 The Rangeview project was so successful, it won a $500 Innovation Challenge award from Metro State last year.
 But other schools participating in the FIRE Within program also came up with successful products.